fedp15/azure-python-function-app/README.md

 3. [OPTIONAL] If you are using a different storage, [copy the credentials from the Azure portal](https://docs.microsoft.com/en-us/azure/storage/blobs/storage-quickstart-blobs-python#copy-your-credentials-from-the-azure-portal) and [add it in the function settings](https://docs.microsoft.com/en-us/azure/azure-functions/functions-how-to-use-azure-function-app-settings#settings) (so that they will be callable within the function as environmental variables)

 ## Credentials, keys and secrets
-If your function needs to use an API and requires credentials for that, do NOT store them in , since this will expose them to whoever has access to the resource group.
+If your function needs to use an API (e.g. Google Maps) and requires credentials, **do NOT store them in `__init__.py`**, since this will expose them to whoever has access to the resource group.
 The recommended workflow is to store them in an Azure key vault.
 1. Create an Azure Key Vault in the same resource group
 2. Ask to be given the role of "Key Vault Secrets Officer" in the vault (ask the admin of the resource group)
-3. Add your credentials under `Secrets` in the vault via the Azure portal
+3. Add your credentials under `Secrets`, via the Azure portal
 4. [Integrate the credentials in your function app](https://daniel-krzyczkowski.github.io/Integrate-Key-Vault-Secrets-With-Azure-Functions/)